Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Results and Discussion

 Given the limited access to quantum hardware, we perform the majority of our studies using the Qiskit Aer simulator, which provides near-optimal results for a single QAOA job (Fig. S1) \cite{kim2024performance}.
-For performance analysis, we evaluate approximation ratio and time-to-solution metrics (details in Supplementary Information).
-While QAOA performs well on small problems using the simulator, the approximation ratio decreases and time-to-solution grows exponentially as problem $\textit{n}$ increases.
+For performance analysis, we evaluate solution quality (1-AR value) and time-to-solution metrics (details in Supplementary Information).
+While QAOA performs well on small problems using the simulator, the solution quality decreases (i.e., 1-AR value increases) and time-to-solution grows exponentially as problem $\textit{n}$ increases.
 For instance, solving even a 30-bit problem (\textit{n}=30) becomes difficult with the simulation.
 This exponential scaling is primarily due to the quantum simulation being executed on classical computing systems \cite{guerreschi2020intel}.
 In quantum simulations, all quantum states must be tracked and stored, leading to an exponential growth in memory requirements as the number of qubits required in quantum circuits increases.
 This challenge can be effectively mitigated by utilizing quantum hardware, where the quantum state evolution inherently leverages quantum mechanics, avoiding the exponential scaling in the time observed in classical systems (Fig. 1c).
 It should be noted that this work does not propose a new QAOA or simulator to improve their performances.
-Instead, we introduce a new strategy based on the conventional algorithm and system to scale the problem sizes while achieving a high approximation ratio and reduced time-to-solution.
+Instead, we introduce a new strategy based on the conventional algorithm and system to scale the problem sizes while achieving a low 1-AR value and reduced time-to-solution.